datahub-project/datahub/CONTRIBUTING.md

 Before you submit your Pull Request (PR), consider the following guidelines:

 * Search GitHub for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Follow the [standard GitHub approach](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to create the PR.
-Please follow our [commit message format](#commit-message-format).
+Please also follow our [commit message format](#commit-message-format).
 * That's it!
 Thank you for your contribution!

 ## Commit Message Format